After partners register services, as an administrator, you must deploy an instance of the service on member hosts of a cluster.

 Both the service VM and the partner service manager (console) must be able to communicate with each other at the management network level.

-- Host-based service deployment: Before you deploy service VMs on each host, configure each host of the cluster with NSX-T Data Center by applying a transport node profile.
+- With NSX-T Data Center 2.5.x or earlier, before you deploy service VMs on each host using host-based service deployment method, configure each host of the cluster with NSX-T Data Center by applying a transport node profile.

 - From your browser, log in with admin privileges to an NSX Manager at https://<nsx-manager-ip-address>.